anasty17/mirror-leech-telegram-bot/README.md

-This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
+This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive, Telegram or to any rclone supported cloud.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)

 # Features